 The interface is clean and self-service friendly.
 You don’t need an account or login, and searching is free.

-- Business Name – ideal for checking name availability or researching a company
+- Search by Business Name – ideal for checking name availability or researching a company

-- Business Registry Number – useful if you already have an Oregon LLC or corporation's unique ID
+- Search by Business Registry Number – useful if you already have an Oregon LLC or corporation's unique ID

 Simply type into the main search box and click Search.